nomadkaraoke/python-lyrics-transcriber/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- [Optional] A Genius API token if you want to fetch lyrics from Genius
+- [Optional] Genius API token if you want to fetch lyrics from Genius
+- [Optional] Spotify cookie value if you want to fetch lyrics from Spotify
+- [Optional] OpenAI API token if you want to use LLM correction of the transcribed lyrics
+- [Optional] AudioShake API token if you want to use a much higher quality (but paid) API for lyrics transcription

 ```
 pip install lyrics-transcriber